dawn0125/LineRoughness/README.md

 ### How to Use: ###
   1. Change image directory to the path with the folder of images
-  2. set show_thresh, save_thresh, and show_contours to True/False accordinly
+  2. set show_thresh, save_thresh, and show_contours to True/False accordingly
   3. change thresh directory
   4. set scale if it is different from the current input